Gabriel Nadeau-Dubois

-Gabriel Nadeau-Dubois (/fr/; born 31 May 1990) is a politician from Canada.
-He was the co-spokesperson of the left-wing party Québec solidaire from 2017 to 2025, and was elected as a member of the provincial legislative assembly on 29 May 2017.
+Gabriel Nadeau-Dubois (/fr/; born 31 May 1990) is a Canadian politician who was the co-spokesperson of the party Québec solidaire from 2017 to 2025, and was elected as a member of the National Assembly of Quebec on 29 May 2017.
 Before his arrival in active politics, he was well known for his role during the 2012 Quebec student protests as co-spokesperson of the Coalition large de l'Association pour une solidarité syndicale étudiante (CLASSE), a broad coalition of student associations opposed to the $1,625 tuition hike introduced by Jean Charest's government.
 He quit that position on 9 August 2012.

 Early life

 Gabriel Nadeau-Dubois was born in a family of activists: his parents met in the Jeunesse Étudiante Chrétienne (Young Christian Students).
 His father was also an environmental and union activist.

 When he was young, he went with his father to demonstrations and union assemblies where he was supposed to do his homework, but listened to the speeches instead.
 He became interested in politics and began reading La Presse hoping to become an international journalist.

 At the Collège Regina Assumpta, a private school in Montreal, he obtained good grades but questioned everything, although he "was not a rebel", according to his father, Gilles Dubois.
 When the school's management wanted to appoint student representatives, he opposed the decision, saying that students should elect them instead.
 His request was realized the following year.